lelegard/winkbdlayouts/README.md

 - The key tables in `kbdXXYYY.c` can be manually updated from an existing keyboard source file in this project.
-However, if you already have a valid DLL for that keyboard on one system, use the `reverse` tool to extract the keyboard definition and rebuild a source file from it.
+However, if you already have a valid DLL for that keyboard on one system, use the `kbdreverse` tool to extract the keyboard definition and rebuild a source file from it.
 The source file will then be recompiled for all architectures.